-The ACMA’s compliance scheme is similar to Europe’s and is based upon “self-declaration of compliance” it’s the supplier’s responsibility to ensure that they satisfy themselves that the product is compliant before they sign the DoC.
-Typically through a test report, you would normally state on the DoC the test report details in the correct section the evidence i.e. “Compliance – applicable standards and other supporting documents”.
+The ACMA’s compliance scheme is similar to Europe’s and is based upon “self-declaration of compliance”.
+It is the supplier’s responsibility to ensure that the product is compliant before they sign the DoC.
+This is best done with a test report.
+The test report details and the standard used should be stated in on the DoC.

 Ensuring compliance with the LIPD

-The LIPD references the methods as per the industry standard AS/NZS 4268 ‘Radio equipment and systems – Short range devices – Limits and methods of measurement’.
-The current version of AS/NZS 4268 is the 2017 version.
-This new version of the standard has some changes including more guidance on the use of existing certifications such as FCC and ETSI standards.
-An FCC test report or an ETSI test report may be able to be used as evidence in full to demonstrate compliance.
-This means that there are presently two routes of using existing compliance evidence,
+The LIPD references the methods in the industry standard AS/NZS 4268 ‘Radio equipment and systems – Short range devices – Limits and methods of measurement’.
+Mske sure thet you use the current version of AS/NZS 4268.
+This latest version of the standard has some changes including more guidance on the use of existing approvals such as FCC and ETSI.
+An FCC test report or an ETSI test report may be used as evidence in full to demonstrate compliance.
+Either of the two routes may be used to comply.

 A) a valid FCC test report or